For those wanting to know how to become a comedian…

 This can consist of comedy club open mics, coffee house gigs, talent shows and contests, etc. Even backyard events and get togethers can be great starting points if you are fully prepared to deliver a stand-up routine.

-It is prudent to observe a number of these open mic gigs, if for nothing else to get the flow of how the performance opportunity is managed, how much time is allotted for new comedians, etc.
+It is prudent to observe a number of these open mic gigs, if for nothing else to get the flow of how the performance opportunity is managed, how much time is allotted for comedians, etc.